hnarayanan/harishnarayanan.org/README.md

 - Incorporate online learning portfolio somewhere?
 - Highlight recommended classes
 - Add the winter in Asia gallery?
 - Things I am playing with: Mesos, Kubernetes, Go, Containers and Swift-iOS
+- Catalogue content from the test-lanyon attempt
+- Look at GitHub for a reminder of recent projects
+- Don't hard code the swap file size to 4GB.
+Instead make it 1.5x system RAM.
+- Canonicalize breakpoints of Pure and Skeleton

 ## Notes